xinwenfu/GenCyber/Networking/README.md

 ## Networking

-in this lecture we are going to talk about networking and the distributed denial of service here is a the outline of this lecture we are going to first look at different views of networks then we are going to look at the network data encapsulation how your messages are put into Network package then at the last we are going to look at the net of service and the distributed dinner of service attacks so what is the internet the internet is a network of Networks when we use internet
+We are going to first look at different views of networks.
+Then we are going to look at the network data encapsulation, that is, how your messages are put into network packets.
+At last we are going to look at the denial of service and the distributed denial of service attacks.

+so what is the internet the internet is a network of Networks when we use internet